Do you want a precise cut of your metal stuff?

 Taking everything into account, it is by far the best nibbler for both newbie and professionals.

-If you are looking for a nibbler that cuts fast and smooth, then XNJ01Z is powered by a Makita (1,900 SPM) is the best.
+If you are looking for a nibbler that cuts fast and smooth, then Makita XNJ01Z (1,900 SPM) is the best.

 Let's have a look at its features-